oiax/tgweb/README.md

 Note that the current specification does not allow a `<tg:component>` element to be placed within a `<tg:links>` element.

+Zero or one `<tg:if-current>` element may be placed inside the `<tg:links>` element.
+The content of the `<tg:if-current>` element is only rendered if the path of the article the path of the HTML document that is being generated.

 ### Filtering articles by tags

 You may use _tags_ to classify your articles.